Tropical Bamboo® Nursery & Gardens

 The nursery features a display garden that surrounds a large bamboo pavilion, constructed primarily out of Guadua bamboo.
 Restroom facilities are available.
 Bamboo benches, tables, and stools provide plenty of seating.
-We always have a keg of quality ale on tap (usually a Dogfish Head Ale) and Zephyrhills water for our guests.

 Listen to a pair of waterfalls and a small stream winding through the bamboos.
 Relaxing music plays and ceiling fans provide a breeze to add to the ambience.
 A Bali-style bamboo structure is featured and you can climb the spiral stairway in our two-level bamboo pagoda for a birds-eye view of the gardens.
 A series of three elephant-grass/bamboo umbrellas cover small picnic tables along the stream.
 Bring your lunch if you'd like to picnic in the bamboo garden.